WUHT: WENN-FM and WRAX

+WUHT

-In 2005, Citadel Broadcasting purchased several stations in nearby Tuscaloosa, including alternative music WANZ, whose signal covered Birmingham.
+In 2005, Citadel Broadcasting purchased several stations in nearby Tuscaloosa, including alternative music WANZ, whose signal reached Birmingham.
 Not wanting to own two stations with the same format in the same market, the WRAX call letters were moved to 100.5 FM.
 On March 31, 2005, "The X" changed frequencies again, moving to 100.5 and becoming known on the air as "The X @ 100.5".
 On the same day, WUHT "Hot 107.7" debuted, branding itself as "Birmingham’s New #1 for R & B Hits".
 The station now broadcasts at slightly reduced power from an antenna atop Birmingham’s Red Mountain.
 Its musical presentation places it squarely between Summit Media's stations, urban contemporary WBHJ (95.7 Jamz) and adult urban WBHK (98.7 Kiss FM).
-WUHT carries two nationally syndicated shows: Steve Harvey in the Mornings and D.L.
-Hughley in the Afternoons.
-Citadel merged with Cumulus Media on September 16, 2011.